 In Pack 1, students explore the roles and duties of the patient care technician and other healthcare professionals within the healthcare industry.
 Students learn medical terminology using a unique word-building system to help them interpret new terms.
 Additionally, students discover the role medical records play in health care.
+This pack wraps up with the basics of electronic records, and then explore interpersonal skills to effectively communicate with patients and healthcare professionals.

-Instruction Pack II: Anatomy, Communication and Ethics
+Instruction Pack II: Anatomy, Ethics and Clinical Skills